Windows 11 Upgrade and Install on older machines

 Windows 11 Upgrade

-Windows 10 is set to lose support in October this year.
-If you have a relatively new machine—likely less than five years old—Windows Update may automatically install Windows 11 for you.
-However, if you’re using an older device and have started receiving notifications that your computer isn’t compatible, don’t panic.
+Windows 10 support has now finished.
+If you have a relatively new machine—likely less than five years old—Windows Update may have automatically installed Windows 11 for you.
+However, if you’re using an older device and have been receiving notifications that your computer isn’t compatible, don’t panic.
 You don’t need to immediately replace it or rush out to buy a new one—despite what Microsoft might suggest.

 If Windows Update informs you that your computer can’t run Windows 11, you might think your only option is to purchase a new laptop.
 But that’s not necessarily the case.
 There are ways to bypass these restrictions, and installing the new operating system is fairly straightforward.
 No hardware modifications are needed—just a simple registry edit.